-- (1) Detailed requirements on capital asset projects are provided in this Order. - Guides are not requirements documents and are not to be construed as requirements in any audit or appraisal for compliance with the parent Policy, Order, Notice, or Manual.
+- and C. For demolition projects performed by EM, Appendix D replaces Appendix A and modifies applicable elements in Appendices B and C. - Guides are not requirements documents and are not to be construed as requirements in any audit or appraisal for compliance with the parent Policy, Order, Notice, or Manual.
 The Guides referenced in this Order are meant as suggestions or potential guidelines for content and purpose of documents.